Simple Pear Syrup Recipe

 A wooden surface with a cutting board holding a black pitcher of water, a glass bowl of honey, and two yellow pears.
 A mesh strainer and light cloth are nearby.
 Items are labeled: water, honey, and pears.

 • Pears: Ripe, juicy pears give this syrup the best flavor possible.
-Bartlett, Anjou, or Bosc are all good choices, with each variety changing the syrup in its own subtle way — just the same as using different pears changes the character of my pear raisin chutney.
+Bartlett, Anjou, or Bosc are all good choices, with each variety changing the syrup in its own subtle way.

 • Honey: Quality matters here — a raw or local honey will give the syrup a richer, more complex sweetness than the overly processed varieties found on store shelves.